FEMINIST HUMANITARIAN RESPONSE WITH AND FOR GIRLS AND YOUNG FEMINISTS!

 A collage image of young feminist activists.

-FROM PALESTINE TO PAKISTAN, HAITI TO UKRAINE, SYRIA TO SIERRA LEONE, GIRLS AND YOUNG FEMINISTS BEAR THE IMPACT OF CRISES WHILE LEADING THE FRONTLINE RESPONSE EFFORTS.
+FROM PALESTINE TO UKRAINE, SYRIA TO SUDAN, GIRLS AND YOUNG FEMINISTS BEAR THE IMPACT OF CRISES WHILE LEADING THE FRONTLINE RESPONSE EFFORTS.

 Despite grappling with unimaginable suffering, girls and young feminists courageously respond to their communities' urgent needs, constructing alternative systems and structures.
 Unfortunately, the humanitarian sector continues to ignore and overlook their unique needs and solutions.
 The Global Resilience Fund is a collective response to this reality, urging funders to take collective action and reimagine what is possible when we support the transformative strategies and solutions of girls and young feminists responding to crises while tackling the systemic injustices that perpetuate them.